 More Access Projects

 It’s not just the wildlife that will see an upgrade to their National Wildlife Refuge experience in the coming years.
 Projects are planned, and in some cases underway, that will provide improvements to the ways you can access and experience Ridgefield and Steigerwald Lake National Wildlife Refuges.
 Get a preview below and be sure to check back regularly for expanded details.

 ridgefield nwr main street extension

 If you’ve ever tried to make your way to Ridgefield NWR’s Carty Unit as a pedestrian from downtown Ridgefield, then you’ve come to where the sidewalk ends.
 By the end of 2019, that will no longer be the case.
 Work began in March 2019 on Main Street at the intersection with Gee Creek.
 Here, the road will be raised and a new, larger overpass across the creek will be installed.
 As part of the project, the sidewalk on the Refuge side of Main Street will be extended all the way to the Carty Unit entrance.
-There will be occasional one-lane traffic in March and April, with more regular one-lane traffic starting May 6th.
-Then in July, Main Street will close completely at the Gee Creek work site for a couple weeks.
+Form mid-June through early July, there will be frequent traffic disruption on Main Avenue between downtown Sherwood and Refuge Headquarters, with flaggers present to ensure safe passage.
+From July 7th until the first weekend in October (Birdfest and Bluegrass weekend), Main Avenue will be completely closed at Gee Creek and traffic will be detoured to accommodate major construction activities.
 Check back for alternate routes to the Refuge in July.

 Ridgefield nwr port entry to carty lake